Is Benjamin Moore Revere Pewter the Best Warm Gray Cabinet Color?

 Dining room with modern farmhouse style furniture, Brittanica Warm Cambria quartz countertop, Revere Pewter warm gray cabinets.
 Kylie M Interiors Edesign, online paint color consulting (1)

-Revere Pewter is a light to light-medium depth warm gray with a green undertone.
-To get any kind of contrast with the walls, my walls need to be white or off-white with undertones that suit Revere Pewter (limiting).
-I LOVE to change things up at least yearly, and even though I desperately want to paint my walls a light or light-medium depth paint colour – I can’t, as Revere Pewter already takes up that position.
-If I paint the walls a light depth colour that’s NOT Revere Pewter, they’ll fight each other.
-Therefore, I’m stuck with white, off-white OR a colour that’s considerably darker (which I definitely don’t want for the entire open layout of my home).
+Revere Pewter is a light to light-medium depth warm gray-greige with a green undertone.
+To get any contrast with the walls, my walls need to be white or off-white with undertones that suit Revere Pewter (limiting).
+Alternatively, my walls need to be a good 20+ LRV points darker than RP, which ain’t happening.
+I love to change things up at least yearly, and even though I desperately want to paint my walls a light or light-medium depth paint color, I can’t, as Revere Pewter has already taken up that position.

-If you’re the type of person who chooses a colour and sticks with it very MANY moons, then don’t let the above sway you.
-If you’re someone who loves something regardless of whether it’s trendy, and will still love it when it’s NOT trendy, fill yer lil boots!
-And hey, if you’re happy with warm white/off-white walls OR a medium to medium-dark colour forever and ever amen – PAINT AWAY MY FRIEND!
-But if like me, you love to change things up once in a while, Revere Pewter WILL severely limit your future options.
+If you’re the type of person who chooses a color and sticks with it for many moons, then don’t let the above sway you.
+If you love something regardless of whether it’s trendy and will still love it when it’s NOT trendy, fill yer lil gray boots!
+And hey, if you’re happy with warm white/off-white walls OR a medium to medium-dark color forever and ever, amen – PAINT AWAY, MY FRIEND!

 Revere Pewter painted kitchen cabinets, Cambria Brittanica Warm quartz countertops, polished nickel hardware, stainless.
 Kylie M Edesign, diy blogger